QR Code Guide — 3 Steps

 Scan from screenshots

-Received a QR code as an image?
-On iPhone, tap and hold in Photos.
-On Android, open in Google Lens.
-No need to find the original.
+iPhone: tap and hold the QR code in Photos.
+Android: open in Google Lens.
+No need to find the original printed code.

 Desktop / PC scanning

-Screenshot the QR code on your screen and upload to a browser-based scanner.
+Screenshot the QR code and upload it to a browser-based scanner.
 Takes under 30 seconds — no extension needed.

 Under 1 second decode